-Student organizations must be registered with Student Activities for Fall 2020 PRIOR to submitting an Event Application for any event/meeting that would occur during the Fall 2020 semester.
+Student organizations must be registered with Student Activities prior to submitting an Event Application for any event/meeting that would occur during the current semester (e.g., registered for 2021-2022 prior to submitting an Event Application for a Spring 2022 event/meeting).
 Any Event Application submitted for an unregistered organization will be denied.

 Where do I find the Event Application?